Good Reasons to vote for Modi led government in upcoming general elections 2019

 Due to water born diseases countless people die and get sick.
 This campaign has reduced such diseases and deaths.
 More than 80 million toilets are estimated to have been built since 2014.
 Bill Gates and his Melinda Gates Foundation have applauded Modi many times for this noble cause.

-The launch of International Solar Association in Gurgaon
+The launch of the International Solar Association in Gurgaon

 It is the first international organization ever launched in India and it is based in Gurgaon.
 The HQ of the majority of International bodies are based in Europe or the US.
 But ISO’s HQ is in Gurgaon.
 Indians must feel proud.
 It has been supported by more than 123 countries, and French President, Macron was also one of the key leaders behind this initiative along with Modi.